 After the cancellation deadline you have to cancel your registration by writing to your closest manager.
 You can find your closest manager’s email under “my teams” in Ruby.

 – If there is more than 48 hours until your first shift = by mail

 – If there is less than 48 hours until your first shift = by phone.

-Please note that your registration is binding after June 10th, and you will therefore lose your deposit at later cancellations.
+Please note that your registration is binding after the cancellation deadline, and you will therefore lose your deposit at later cancellations.

 We are aware that for some there can be challenges with the announcement of exam dates from various educational institutions before we have deadline for cancellation.
 Unfortunately, for production reasons, we are not able to take this into account.

 Scenario: I only have one shift on Saturday, but unfortunately I have fallen ill on Saturday morning